KarimAlMaghribi/Regress/docs/sharepoint-automation-defaults.md

 ## UI Integration

-The SharePoint upload UI now displays switches at the top of the **Anlagen** and **Verarbeitung** tabs.
-These controls call the new default-setting endpoints, show the currently active tenant or pipeline, and disable per-folder automation switches whenever a folder is governed by the global default (labelled "Global").
+The SharePoint upload UI now focuses on the global switches at the top of the **Anlagen** and **Verarbeitung** tabs.
+These controls call the default-setting endpoints and surface the currently active tenant or pipeline selection.
+Folder rows only show read-only chips that indicate whether an entry follows the global defaults (labelled "Global") or represents a historical override.
+Per-folder switches and dropdowns have been removed in favour of inline helper texts that point operators to the relevant tab-level toggle.

 ## Operational Notes